 The BMS lab is open 5 days per week for research.
 A special procedure is in place to organize access safely.
 This procedure encompasses two main steps:

-First, fill out this form.
 Second, your department head should then send it to BMS vice-dean research prof. Ellen Giebels and portfolioholder operations Marion Kamp.
 Both field studies and lab based research are considered.

-Be sure to watch the video explaining the complete procedure!
+Moreover, be sure to watch the video explaining the complete procedure!

 Digital services and lending